About Paper Rose Co.

 Long before I started making paper blooms, I looked to flowers for inspiration.
 They are the perfect resource when working with color palettes, seasonal color theory, patterns, and texture.

 I source real flowers and dissect them to decipher the best ways to go about recreating their blooms out of paper.
-When the selection at my market is lacking, I turn to books, magazines, and floral designers whom I admire for inspiration.
+When I'm unable to get my hands on the real thing, I'll turn to my mom's old botany books to study their anatomical illustrations.

 You will never find an unfinished stem or missing calyx when it comes to my blooms—I take pride in my extreme attention to detail and will not send out a piece that is less than what I consider perfect.

-All blooms are handcrafted using the highest quality Italian and German crepe paper.
-I enjoy the challenge of creating each part of a flower from paper but at times to truly capture the right tone or effect I also enhance that paper with watercolor, pastels, acrylic paint, or highly-concentrated inks.
+All blooms are handcrafted using the highest quality crepe paper—typically Italian and German.
+I enjoy the challenge of creating each part of a flower from paper but at times to truly capture the right tone or effect I also enhance that paper with watercolor, artists' pastels, acrylic paint, or highly-concentrated inks.

 For details on any of the materials I use, please contact me.